undrewb/node-intro/readme.md

     ```
 In visual studio code
 - create and populate server.js

-- lets make sure it all works.
+Lets make sure it all works.
 In terminal window
 - start your application
     ```
     npm start